rashidkolaghassi/CourseConnects/README.md

 https://courseconnects.onrender.com

+Please note that the webpage can take a few minutes to load as we are hosting it on a free hosting service with very limited resources.
 Once you have created an account, you can begin adding courses to your schedule.
 To add a course, simply click the "Add Course" button on your dashboard and enter the course information.

 ## Demo Video